The Death of the $2,000 Food Photoshoot

 Adopt a simple test-and-learn playbook:

-- Tag each image variant in your POS or menu management tool (e.g., “BURGER_A”, “BURGER_B”).
+- Tag each image variant in your POS or menu management tool.
+Use names like “BURGER_A” or “BURGER_B.”

-- Keep the winner and retire the loser.
+- Keep the winner.
+Retire the loser.

 Pair that with menu engineering: